input-output-hk/partner-chains/docs/intro.md

 ###### get

-Retrieves the value stored in the Governed Map for the given key
+Retrieves the value stored in the Governed Map for the given key.

 ```shell
 $ pc-node governed-map get